Market Research Biases and How to Remove Them

-This is one of the fundamental and more challenging types of market research biases to watch for.
+Confirmation bias is a fundamental and more challenging market research bias to watch for when conducting research.
 A researcher afflicted by confirmation bias tends to dismiss responses that sway away from their hypothesis.

 From there, the bias extends to other phases of research, including analysis as they use their findings to dispel other hypotheses, severely distorting study conclusions.

 Since this form of bias stems from a very baseline natural human tendency to filter relevant information that suits their beliefs, it can be hard to eliminate.
 This is why preventing its emergence is most effective.

 Researchers need to reevaluate their intentions for the study and change how they perceive respondent answers.
 They must challenge and overcome any preexisting notions about the research objective and hypotheses.
 Research advisors often play the third-party observer’s role that can identify confirmation bias in research before it’s complete.

 Culture bias often comes after confirmation bias in social research as it is considered an extension of the latter.
 Instead of preconceived notions and beliefs, the researcher defaults to make assumptions about other cultures based on his own cultural values.